jnlenney/18743-approx-computing/README.md

 | Approx Multiplications | 97.74 | 294.38 |
 | Approx Mirror Adder | 48.15 | 356.165 |
 | Lower Bit OR Adder | 99.76 | 356.165 |

-We ran analysis with DC of our design operating on an toy example (a small 16x16 grid) which gives us the following power data:\
-Total Dynamic Power:  ```1.8875 mW```\
-Cell-Leakage Power:  ```63.1889 nW```\

-H

 These power values may seem insignificant, but we believe this will scale up when we have many cores running in parallel.
+We can see in the table that the tradeoff between accuracy and power is reasonable, as we can save over 20% of our power while maintaining above 95% of our accuracy.

 ### Files
 ```interpolators/interpolatorBasic.sv``` - this file contains our system verilog implementation of our correct sub-pixel interpolation (which mimics the buffered python implementation)\